-Chief Operating Officer Director of Finance Director of Estates University Librarian
+Chief Operating Officer Director of Finance University Librarian

 17. CONDITIONS OF SERVICE OF THE UNIVERSITY OFFICERS AND ACADEMIC STAFF

 Except where otherwise stated, the provisions of this Ordinance apply to the Academic Staff, the statutory University Officers (Vice-Chancellor, Deputy Vice-Chancellor, Pro-Vice-Chancellors) and to the Senior Administrative Officers named in Ordinance 16.